Chart Color Schemes

 Point Clare - Koolewong is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Point Clare - Koolewong's population is around 6,692 as of November 2025.
-This reflects an increase of 121 people since the 2021 Census, which reported a population of 6,571.
-The change is inferred from the estimated resident population of 6,667 in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 987 persons per square kilometer.
-Point Clare - Koolewong's growth rate of 1.8% since the census positions it within 0.5 percentage points of the SA3 area's growth rate of 2.3%.
-Population growth was primarily driven by overseas migration, contributing approximately 87.4% of overall population gains during recent periods.
+Point Clare-Koolewong's population is approximately 6,692 as of November 2025.
+Between the 2021 Census and this date, the population increased by 121 people, a rise of 1.8%.
+This growth is inferred from ABS data showing an estimated resident population of 6,667 in June 2024 and additional validated new addresses since the Census date.
+The population density stands at around 987 persons per square kilometer, comparable to averages across other locations assessed by AreaSearch.
+Point Clare-Koolewong's growth rate of 1.8% is within 0.5 percentage points of its SA3 area's growth rate of 2.3%.
+Overseas migration contributed approximately 87.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to these projections, the area's population is expected to decline by 8 persons by 2041.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 204 people.
+According to these projections, the area's population is expected to decrease by 8 persons by 2041.
+However, specific age cohorts like the 75-84 age group are projected to expand, with an increase of 204 people anticipated over this period.

 Frequently Asked Questions - Population